bhisaac/5eFP/5eFP-SRD-V0.1.md

 |**+4**|-2|**+4**|-4|-2|-3|

 ### Boss Features
+**Pack Tactics.** The zombie boss has advantage on an attack roll against a creature if at least one minion is within 1 square of the creature and the minion isn’t incapacitated.

 #### Legendary Actions
 Zombie bosses can take 3 legendary actions, choosing from the options below.
 Only one legendary action option can be used at a time and only at the end of another creature’s turn.
 The zombie boss regains spent legendary actions at the start of its turn.
 - **Bolster (2 Actions).** To choose this action, the zombie boss must be adjacent to a minion.
 The zombie boss gains **bolster (LEVEL)**.